Want to create and customize password protected page without touching a line of code?

 - Integration with email marketing services like Constant Contact, Aweber, ConvertKit, and more

 With that, you can see that SeedProd is the perfect plugin to create password-protected pages.
 Here’s a quick preview of what you can create with SeedProd:

 Now, we’ll show you how to create and customize this type of password-protected page with SeedProd below.

 Step 1: Install and Activate SeedProd

-First, you need to sign for a SeedProd account.
+First, you need to sign up for a SeedProd account.
 They offer different pricing plans for all types of businesses so you can choose one that is suitable for you.

 After you sign up, you’ll get access to your SeedProd dashboard.
 Go to the Downloads tab to find your plugin file along with the license key.